 It can be a lot of fun - there are a lot of laughs in this house!

 Who will I support in Portishead?

 We support several adults and young people and, like all of us, their interests, lives, and ambitions are unique.
 We support everyone to live as independently as possible and to live the lives they choose.

-In one house, you'll support five gentlemen who lead very busy lives.
+In one house, you'll support three gentlemen who lead very busy lives.
 Days are often active, fun, and refreshingly different; from supporting people to visit family or go on day trips, to accessing social events or travel training.

 In another home, we have roles supporting two busy young ladies.
 One communicates through her behaviour and the other is non-verbal; it's a particularly rewarding time as she discovers new ways to communicate using eye gaze technology.

 We also have roles supporting three young, sociable men to achieve their goal to live as independently as possible.
 You'll support them in their daily living; they have jobs, play football and other sports, and socialise regularly.

 We also have roles supporting two young men and two young ladies who share a home and lead busy lives.